 Washington — The White House said it is prepared to commit to the “largest single pledge of military assistance to any country in U.S. history” in its defense assistance talks with Israel.

-A White House official made the statement to JTA in response to a letter sent Monday by 83 U.S. senators to President Barack Obama urging him to substantially increase defense assistance to Israel.
+A White House official made the statement to JTA in response to a sent Monday by 83 U.S. senators to President Barack Obama urging him to substantially increase defense assistance to Israel.

 “We have been holding intensive discussions with Israel aimed at concluding a new 10-year Memorandum of Understanding on security assistance to follow the current MOU worth $30 billion, which will conclude at the end of FY 2018,” the official said.